 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: The Simplified Employee Pension IRA is a retirement plan that enables self-employed individuals to save a percentage of their net business profits.
-Contributions can only be made by an employer, so, as a independent business owner, you (the employee) are limited to contributions from the employer role beyond the 25% you (the employer) allocate.
-If you have employees, it's required to contribute the same amount for them as you do for yourself.
-You may choose to contribute a set monetary value or a percentage of wages to employee accounts.
-This type of plan may be ideal for companies with fluctuating revenue streams.
-Unlike other plans, SEP IRAs are free of the high fees associated with starting or maintaining other plans.
+Plan Overview: SEP IRAs offers a way to save for retirement that permits those who are self-employed to contribute a percentage of their net earnings.
+Contributions are strictly employer contributions an employer, so, as a independent business owner, you (the employee) are limited to contributions from the employer role above the 25% you (the employer) allocate.
+If you have employees, you are obligated to contribute the same amount for them as you do for yourself.
+You may choose to contribute a fixed dollar figure or a percentage of wages to employee accounts.
+SEP IRAs works well for companies with fluctuating revenue streams.
+Compared to other retirement options, SEP IRAs don’t have costly startup or administrative fees.

 - 25% of compensation, or